LaunchCodeEducation/software-dev-course-best-practices-to-avoid-errors-and-debugging/reflection-task.md

+# 💭 Reflection: Writing and Debugging with Purpose

-As you progress through the coding bootcamp, it's essential to think critically about how you approach writing and debugging code.
-Take some time to reflect on the following questions:
+As you progress through the coding bootcamp, it's essential to think critically about **how you approach writing and debugging code**.
+Take some time to reflect on the questions below and consider how your practices have evolved.

+---

+## 🧠 Reflective Questions

+- **Best Practices in Action**
-  - How have you applied best practices (like writing clean, modular code or validating inputs) to prevent errors in your projects?
-Can you recall a specific instance where these practices saved you from potential issues?
+  How have you applied best practices — like writing clean, modular code or validating inputs — to **prevent errors** in your projects?
+  Can you recall a specific instance where these practices **saved you from potential issues**?

+- **Recent Debugging Experience**
-  - Think about a recent debugging experience.
-What tools or techniques did you use to identify and resolve the problem?
+  Think about a recent time you had to debug your code.
+  What **tools or techniques** did you use to identify and fix the issue?
   What did you learn from that process?

+- **Evolving Understanding**
-  - How has your understanding of the relationship between preventive coding practices and debugging evolved during the bootcamp?
+  How has your understanding of the connection between **preventive coding** and **debugging** changed during the bootcamp?

+- **Looking Ahead**
-  - Looking forward, how can you integrate these lessons into your workflow to write more reliable, error-resistant code?
+  How can you integrate these lessons into your **future workflow** to write more **reliable, error-resistant code**?

+---

+### ✍️ Your Task

-Write a brief response or discuss with your peers to deepen your understanding of these concepts.
+Write a brief response to one or more of the questions above.
+You may also choose to **discuss your insights with peers** to explore different approaches and strengthen your learning.

+---